Travel Tile

 One of the first things that we noticed was how empty the city was compared to previous trips.
 COVID has definitely had an effect on traffic and crowds which helped create a more low key environment with less stress while still being entertaining.
 Bear in mind that our use of the word "empty" does not mean that the streets were devoid of people - there were people moving about, going to work, shopping, etc. But if you have ever been to San Francisco in the past, you are aware of how crowded everything was.
 Popular locations would have lengthy lines, the cable cars would be jam packed.
 So oddly enough, we enjoyed the diminished crowds because we had good access to every place we visited.

-Just Traveling thru Northern and Central California 2 week itinerary - This California road trip allows you to get a glimpse of San Francisco, Muir Woods, Sausalito, Napa and Sonoma, Yosemite, Santa Monica, Santa Barbara, Pacific Coast Highway, Monterey, Carmel by the Sea...
+Click the above video poster image to view our California road trip which allows you to get a glimpse of San Francisco, Muir Woods, Sausalito, Napa and Sonoma, Yosemite, Santa Monica, Santa Barbara, Pacific Coast Highway, Monterey, Carmel by the Sea...
 We did this short video to inspire others to try it out.
-Our blog has much more detail if you plan to do this trip yourself see the links below.

 Getting Around San Francisco